"Beware the fury of a patient man." (John Dryden)

 After the culmination of Islamic revolution in Iran (1979) because of hostage’s crisis, the official relations between two countries at last was cut off on April 7, 1980(7):

 “The crisis led to lasting economic and diplomatic damage.
 On April 7, 1980, the United States broke diplomatic relations with Iran, a break which has yet to be restored.
 On April 24, 1981, the Swiss Government assumed representation of U.S. interests in Tehran via an interests section.
 Iranian interests in the United States are represented by the Iranian Interests Section of the Pakistani Embassy in Washington, DC.”

 During the Iran- Iraq war (1980-8) United States according to Iran’s leaders, supported Saddam in his invasion to Iran and this amplified the hostilities between two nations.
-In 1988 the US cruiser Vincennes mistakenly shot down an Iranian commercial plane and 290 people are killed.
-(8)

 With all these black clouds in the horizon, two countries have strong reasons to forget the dark past and look forward.
 Still according to Ex- President of Iran, Mohammad Khatami, there are misconfidence between two nations and both sides are suspicious about their strategic objectives.
 The good news is big community of Iranian in United States( nearly 1.1 million) those are assets for the future relations.(9) According a survey that have been published recently most of the Iranian don’t consider America as an enemy the most of the people like the resumption of the broken ties.(10)

 “He who has learned to disagree without being disagreeable has discovered the most valuable secret of a diplomat” (11).

 Suppose the readers of these lines are familiar with Iran’s nuclear dossier (12).